Nasdaq, Inc.

-Nasdaq, Inc. is an American multinational financial services corporation providing data, analytics, software, exchange capabilities, and advisory services to corporate clients, investment managers, banks, brokers, and exchange operators across the global financial system.
+Nasdaq, Inc. (/ˈnæzdæk/ NAZ-dak) is an American multinational financial services corporation providing data, analytics, software, exchange capabilities, and advisory services to corporate clients, investment managers, banks, brokers, and exchange operators across the global financial system.
 Nasdaq was founded in 1971 as the world's first electronic stock market, and became publicly traded in 2000.
 It is headquartered in New York City, and its chair and chief executive officer is Adena Friedman.

 The company owns and operates three stock exchanges in the United States: the Nasdaq Stock Exchange (on which it is also listed), the Philadelphia Stock Exchange, and the Boston Stock Exchange, as well as seven European stock exchanges: Nasdaq Copenhagen, Nasdaq Helsinki, Nasdaq Iceland, Nasdaq Riga, Nasdaq Stockholm, Nasdaq Tallinn, and Nasdaq Vilnius.

 The European operations originated from OMX AB (Aktiebolaget Optionsmäklarna/Helsinki Stock Exchange), which was formed in 2003 through a merger between Sweden's OM AB and Finland's HEX plc.
 The operations have been part of Nasdaq, Inc. (formerly known as Nasdaq OMX Group) since February 2008.
 They are now known as Nasdaq Nordic, which provides financial services and operates marketplaces for securities in the Nordic and Baltic regions of Europe.

 History

+1971–1980: Founding and early acquisitions

+The Nasdaq was established in 1971 by the National Association of Securities Dealers (NASD), now known as the Financial Industry Regulatory Authority (FINRA), as the world's first electronic stock market.
+Initially, Nasdaq operated as a quotation system for over-the-counter (OTC) securities, providing electronic bid and ask prices to increase transparency among market participants.
+Over time, Nasdaq expanded its functions to enable actual trading, eventually becoming a full stock exchange.
+This transition marked a shift in how securities were traded, focusing on speed, automation, and accessibility.

+In 1992, Nasdaq entered a partnership with the London-based International Stock Exchange, establishing the first intercontinental linkage of securities markets.
+In 1998 a merger happened with the American Stock Exchange (Amex), forming Nasdaq-Amex Market Group.